10 YEARS OF CRUNCHBANG++

 Will you still be supporting #!++ older releases?

 Debian continues to issue security updates for ~1 year after a new 'stable' is release.
-While the older CBPP releases won't be getting any new updates from us, the repos will continue to be available for up to the next year as well.
+While the older CBPP releases won't be getting any new updates from us, the repos will continue to be available for at least the next year as well.

 Where are the direct downloads?